ascholerChemeketa/cs160Reader/_sources/Binary/Binary.rst

 Binary and Its Advantages
 ============================

 B\ **inary** means "two states."
-The two states are sometimes called "1" and "0", or called "true" and "false", or called "on" and "off".
-The essential characteristic is that a *single binary device can be in just one of two possible states*.
+The two states are alternatively called "1" and "0", "true" and "false", or "on" and "off".
+But no matter what we call them, the essential characteristic is that a *single binary device can be in just one of two possible states*.

 A good example is a toggle switch, such as a light switch.
 You can turn it on or off but not (in normal operation) anything else.
 A light switch holds one bit of information.